 The answer to this, as to many aromatherapy questions, is not straightforward.
-It depends on many factors such as –
+It depends on many factors.

-- how fresh the essential oils were when you bought them,
+• how fresh the oils were when you bought them,

 So what should I look for?

 The better quality essential oil brands will have expiry or best before dates on the bottle.
-Or alternatively they may have some indication of the date the essential oil was distilled.
+Or alternatively they may have some indication of the date distilled.